Centuries of history are packed into a 10-acre site at Burnaby Village Museum.

 The crown jewel of the Burnaby Village Museum is the restored 1912 C.W.
-Parker Carousel, which visitors can ride for $2.65.
+Parker Carousel.
+Take a ride for $2.65!

 More than half a century after it carried people across the Lower Mainland, the majestic Interurban tram car 1223 now resides in a special display area at Burnaby Village Museum.